kowsikgelli/Lottery-eth-dapp/README.md

-## A Ethereum Dapp development starter-kit with nextjs ,semantic-ui-react and truffle
+## A Simple Lottery Ethereum Dapp with nextjs ,semantic-ui-react and truffle

 ### Requirements